-This allows me to enter a new town with a child-like-awe of wanting to learn and to see without judgment and condemnation, and without numbering a long list of “needed” changes.
+This allows me to enter a new town with a child-like-awe of wanting to learn and see without judgment and condemnation, without numbering a long list of “needed” changes.
 My memories become rich and detailed, unique to where I am, not a mishmash of everywhere I’ve been or lived.

 When I leave, I know the city as it was not as I wanted it to be.
 And, really, that’s not all bad, even if it didn’t give me everything I wanted.

-Of course, time earns connection and perspective, and the longer people from other places live here they offer beneficial experience, which needs to be weighed and considered.
+Of course, time earns connection and perspective, and the longer people from other places live here, they offer beneficial experience, which needs to be weighed and considered.
 There’s no dismissing that.

-The hope, or at least my hope is, that the experience offered nourishes and enlivens our spirit and is not bent on replacing it with another’s.
+The hope, or at least my hope, is that the experience offered nourishes and enlivens our spirit and is not bent on replacing it with another’s.